yangrc1234/UE4-Details-Workspace/README.md

 > UE4 actually has a built-in window named "Env.
 Light Mixer", but it only supports hard-coded objects, and doesn't allow changing the layout.

+Currently it's only tested on 4.27.
+But it's mostly plain slate code, so I suppose any UE version will work.

 ## Features
 * Any actor/component/asset is supported.
 * Layouts can be saved/loaded(Including in-level actor/components).